 The prevalence of thyroid disease in rheumatic disease patients has been found in one study to be twice as common than in otherwise healthy individuals and malfunction of this gland can blur the rheumatic diagnostic and treatment picture significantly.
 This prevalence means that one quarter of rheumatic patients may be affected, because according to The American Thyroid Association, “More than 12% of the U.S. population will develop a thyroid condition during their lifetime.”

 Whether thyroid malfunction precedes your rheumatic disease diagnosis, onset is simultaneous, or follows it, ensuring that your thyroid is properly in balance is of critical importance.
-This is because a slow and sluggish thyroid, or a thyroid that is hyper-functioning, can produce symptoms that mimic rheumatic disease.
-These symptoms might include (but aren’t limited to) joint, muscle and tendon pain and swelling, pernicious or iron-deficiency anemia, cardio-vascular and respiratory irregularities, skin rashes and hair loss, Sjogren’s-like symptoms, digestion and other gut issues, such as irritable bowel syndrome (IBS), food sensitivities, poor nutrient absorption, and gastro-esophageal reflux (GERD), a predisposition to infections, crushing fatigue, depression and anxiety, Raynaud’s-like symptoms of feeling cold with poor circulation or feeling overheated and sweating, as well as menstrual disorders, fertility, and libido abnormalities.
+This is because a slow and sluggish thyroid, or a thyroid that is hyper-functioning, can produce symptoms might include (but aren’t limited to) joint, muscle and tendon pain and swelling, pernicious or iron-deficiency anemia, cardio-vascular and respiratory irregularities, skin rashes and hair loss, Sjogren’s-like symptoms, digestion and other gut issues, such as irritable bowel syndrome (IBS), food sensitivities, poor nutrient absorption, and gastro-esophageal reflux (GERD), a predisposition to infections, crushing fatigue, depression and anxiety, Raynaud’s-like symptoms of feeling cold with poor circulation or feeling overheated and sweating, as well as menstrual disorders, fertility, and libido abnormalities.